 How can a constructive, result-oriented exchange be achieved?

 Daniela Dicks: Based on our experience from this first edition of the roundtables we would actually encourage participants of the following events to spark even more controversies than what we have seen last Wednesday (laughing).

 There are still many issues in the area of AI and society to be resolved and we are preparing ourselves for at times difficult but fruitful exchanges, happy to do our part to further strengthen this important discourse.

-As part of our new AI & Society Lab, we are hosting a series of roundtable events in cooperation with the EU Commission which address the Commission’s White Paper on AI.
+As part of our new AI & Society Lab, we are hosting a series of roundtable events in cooperation with the Representation of the EU Commission in Germany which address the Commission’s White Paper on AI.
 The following key topics will be discussed:

 - Roundtable: European AI and the Internet of Things IoT

 - Roundtable: AI and sustainability

 - Roundtable: AI by and for women

 Dieser Beitrag spiegelt die Meinung der Autorinnen und Autoren und weder notwendigerweise noch ausschließlich die Meinung des Institutes wider.
 Für mehr Informationen zu den Inhalten dieser Beiträge und den assoziierten Forschungsprojekten kontaktieren Sie bitte firstname.lastname@example.org

 Für das HIIG-Projekt Jung.
 Digital.
 Engagiert. sprach Claudia Haas mit Benjamin über sein Engagement bei der Bürgerrechtsorganisation DigiGes, die sich für Grundrechte und Verbraucherschutz im digitalen Raum einsetzt.